 The five-year timeframe can be extended in some cases if:

 - The defendant is out of state and unavailable for any period of time, and

 - If the property owner is currently under a legal disability, such as being underage, then the statute will extend until the owner is old enough to file a claim

 There may be other ways to extend the statute of limitations on a property damage claim.
 Still, waiting until the last minute to find out can be disastrous.
-If you have suffered property damage, give us a call at The Bradley Law Firm to help.
+If you have suffered property damage, give us a call at Bradley Law Personal Injury Lawyers to help.

 Get Your Property Damage Questions Answered in a Free Consultation Today

 If you are curious about what property damage compensation you might be entitled to, then contact us for a free consultation.
-To schedule your consultation with one of our experienced professionals at The Bradley Law Firm, call us at (314) 400-0000 or contact us online.
+To schedule your consultation with one of our experienced professionals at Bradley Law Personal Injury Lawyers, call us at (314) 400-0000 or contact us online.